sandipregmi08/IntroSciComp_S2021/Lectures/Lec_1_1.md

 1. Sign up for a github account.
 Choose your github username wisely.
 Send Dr. H your github username over slack so you can be added to our course github channel (https://github.com/chsharrison/IntroSciComp_S2021)
 1. Join the class datacamp site: https://www.datacamp.com/groups/shared_links/96ff084a0a95597bb08bf597cb995c823c7041873195170fc80655ecd5a33436.
 Navigate to the assignments page.

-Here is where we will breakout into groups
+Here is where we will breakout into groups.
+A portion of the below will need to be completed outside of lab time.

 1. In datacamp, complete your first assignment: Introduction to Python, Ch 1 “Python Basics”
 1. Get Anaconda installed on your computer